Cord Cutting Guides, News, and Reviews

 If you’re a fan of NBC, I think you’ll be happy with this answer.
 Peacock is a streaming service from NBCUniversal with a library of on-demand coverage and some live-streaming events.
 It’s worth checking out if you’re a fan of NBC’s shows and Universal’s films, or if you just want to see what original content Peacock has whipped up.
 Peacock has a free subscription option, but it also has some goodies reserved for customers who opt for the fancier paid subscription tier.
 We’ll talk more about that below in our section on Peacock subscription costs.

 NBCUniversal owns Peacock, so it’s no surprise that we see lots of popular NBC and Universal productions on the menu here.
 NBC hits like 30 Rock are available on Peacock, and there are also some new original series to check out.
-The Office, one of NBC’s biggest hits, will arrive on the platform in 2021.
+The Office, one of NBC’s biggest hits, arrived on the platform in 2021.
+As of March 2021, Peacock is also the exclusive home of the WWE Network, but we’ll talk more about that later.

 Keep in mind that Peacock is mostly an on-demand service, not a live TV service.
 In other words, you’re the one who decides when shows start and stop, but you won’t be able to just watch NBC’s broadcast channel live.
 With that said, though, Peacock does offer some live content.
-NBCUniversal has promised live news and sports (though the COVID-19 crisis has made the sports part pretty tough to deliver on so far).
+NBCUniversal promised live news and sports, and in January 2021, Peacock announced it was absorbing the WWE Network into its operations.
+The WWE Network was previously a standalone app, but as of March 2021, all its content is available through Peacock’s paid tiers.
+That means Peacock has more than 17,000 hours of on-demand wrestling content, plus a live-streaming WWE channel.
+Marquee events like WrestleMania are also streaming on Peacock now, in some cases on a pay-per-view basis.

 Peacock is still relatively new, but it’s already available on a range of different devices.
 The bad news is that at least one high-profile connected TV platform is still missing.
 You shouldn’t have any trouble getting Peacock up and running on your favorite mobile device, but your mileage may vary when it comes to your TV screen.